GiScor/42.get_next_line/README.md

 # Resources

-No particular resourcer were used apart from man pages and common websites such as stackoverflow.
+No particular resources were used apart from man pages and common websites such as stackoverflow.

 ## AI